kolach/cordova-plugin-phone-number/README.md

-# Cordova PhoneNumber plugin
+# Cordova PhoneNumber plugin for Android

-Gets the number of your phone.
+Gets the number of the phone.
+It should work if the phone number is available on Settings -> About Phone -> Status -> My phone number.

 ## Installation